 1. Install a recessed washer box (available at home centers) in the wall directly behind the washing machine.
 This recessed box provides connections with shutoff valves for the water supply hoses and a drain for the washer’s discharge hose.
 For easy access and servicing, mount the bottom of the box so it’s about level with the top of the washing machine’s control panel.
 Be sure to choose a box with the shutoff valves included.

-2. Install a washer tray (or washing machine pan) under your washing machine.
+2. Install a washing machine tray (or washing machine pan)under your washing machine.
 Set the tray tight against the back wall framing and run the drywall down to it.
 Our tray’s drain does not connect directly to the house’s waste line.
 It’s an indirect line that dumps into a laundry tub, floor drain or even outside through the wall.
-If the machine leaks, the water will be caught in the tray and safely drained away.
-Washer trays are available at home centers.
+If the machine leaks, the water will be caught in the washing machine tray and safely drained away.
+Washing machine trays are available at home centers.

 3. Make sure the supply hoses are in good shape.
 Check older hoses for cracks and replace if necessary.
 If you’re buying new hoses, consider the no-burst ones; these rubber hoses are sheathed with braided stainless steel.
 Be sure to use new hose washers.
 Connect and hand-tighten the hoses to the supply valves and the washing machine inlet.
 Turn the water on and check for leaks.
 If necessary, tighten further either by hand or with pliers.